 Rather than rely on multiple light sources with single-temperature bulbs, the lighting in your room can be made warmer for atmosphere or cooler and brighter for task lighting from the same source.
 This can save space and even money as you will use fewer bulbs in a space.

-The brightness of all types of LED lights is measured in lumens.
+The brightness of all types of LED lighting is measured in lumens.
 More lumens means a brighter bulb.

 Traditional incandescent bulb brightness is measured in watts.
 Because LEDs use far less energy than incandescents, a better way to gauge the brightness of LED bulbs is to compare lumens.